AI-Intern-3/AI-Project-Ideas/demo bussiness plan.md

 **Our Reach:**

-- User Base: Over 1 million active users
+- User Base: Over 10000 active users
-- Social Media Presence: More than 500,000 followers across various platforms
+- Social Media Presence: More than 5000 followers across various platforms
 - Content: Regularly updated with articles, videos, and interactive content
 - Events: Hosts workshops, webinars, and other college-focused events